amjadbokir-tech/amgadbokir-project/README.md

  # Programming Portfolio

-This repository contains a collection of small programming projects created to practice core programming concepts, system fundamentals, and logical problem-solving.
+This repository contains a collection of programming projects created to practice core programming concepts, system fundamentals, and logical problem-solving.

 Each project focuses on a specific concept or practical task, with detailed explanations